nu-art-js/thunderstorm/README.md

 The script was designed and tested MOSTLY on MacOS, so guys with Linux forgive me.. and please ping me with issues so I may fix them!!

 If you have found a bug or think there is a feature missing, don't be a stranger.. open a ticket..
-I promise I will take it seriously and try to assist in as soon as possible...
+I promise I will take it seriously and try to assist as soon as possible...

 Have a good one... :)